antronerds/r2-tutorials/original/R2Tutorials.md

     analyses with other modules and datasets stored in the database.
 Use the table of up and down-regulated genes of step2 to investigate if this list of genes can be of relevance in other datasets.
-In the left panel click ‘store results as gene category’.
+In the left panel click ï¿½store results as gene categoryï¿½.
 A new screen appears where you can enter an informative name for your genecategory and add a short description.
 The genecategory can be stored for 24 hours or stored permanently in your account, after which it is available each time you log in to R2.
-For now choose the Temporary option at ‘Where’ and remember the name of the stored genecategory for the next step.
+For now choose the Temporary option at ï¿½Whereï¿½ and remember the name of the stored genecategory for the next step.
     [![](_static/images/AnalysingTime_CustomCat.png)**Figure
     10: : Store a gene
     category**](Image:Image:AnalysingTime_CustomCat.png)
 2. It has been published that the timecourse expression data from the cell experiment used in this example is linked to epithelial-mesenchymal transition (EMT) by TGF-beta induction.
-It’s also known that this process plays an important role in Breast cancer.
+Itï¿½s also known that this process plays an important role in Breast cancer.
 We can use this generated genecategory to investigate whether this of any relevance or not.
-3. Go the the main screen of R2 and select at ‘change dataset’ the following dataset .
+3. Go the the main screen of R2 and select at ï¿½change datasetï¿½ the following dataset .
 Tumor Breast - Iglehart - 123 - MAS5.0 -
     u133p2 .
-In field 3 select ‘View Geneset’ at ‘Select type of analyses’ and click ‘next’.
+In field 3 select ï¿½View Genesetï¿½ at ï¿½Select type of
+    analysesï¿½ and click ï¿½nextï¿½.
     [![](_static/images/AnalysingTime_Geneview.png)**'Figure
     11: Geneview
     adjustable settings.**](Image:Image:AnalysingTime_Geneview.png)
-4. At ‘Gene set Collection’ choose ‘ My 24h geneCategories’ and select the generated ‘genecategory’ from step 1.
+4. At ï¿½Gene set Collectionï¿½ choose ï¿½ My 24h geneCategoriesï¿½ and select
+    the generated ï¿½genecategoryï¿½ from step 1.
 Instead of an unsupervised sample clustering you can also cluster samples within a track.
-    Select at ‘Order samples’ by ‘ ordering by track and click next.
+    Select at ï¿½Order samplesï¿½ by ï¿½ ordering by track and click next.
 5. Click next again.
-6. Choose the temporary Genecategory generated via the Timeserie experiments, the track b-r\_grade and click ‘next’.
+6. Choose the temporary Genecategory generated via the Timeserie experiments, the track b-r\_grade and click ï¿½nextï¿½.
     [![](_static/images/AnalysingTime_Heatmap.png)**Figure
     12: Heatmap of unsupervised clustering within a track of a selected geneset.**](Image:Image:AnalysingTime_Heatmap.png)